-At Ohio University, I am a full-time undergraduate student pursuing a Bachelor of Specialized Studies in ‘Feminist Political Ecology’ [Environmental Geography and Women’s & Gender Studies concentrations], a minor from the E.W.
-Scripps School of Journalism, and a Women’s, Gender, and Sexuality Studies Certificate.
+I hold a Bachelor of Specialized Studies (May 2018) with concentrations in Environmental Geography and Women’s & Gender Studies, a minor from the E.W.
+Scripps School of Journalism, and a Women’s, Gender, and Sexuality Studies Certificate from Ohio University.

-I have been very candid throughout my recovery process on my blog ‘Body Mind Bella.‘ I share my words, thoughts, and emotions not only as a way to overcome my own fears but as a way to share stories with you, my readers.
+I have been very candid throughout my professional and personal discovery process on my blog ‘Body Mind Bella.‘ I share my words, thoughts, and emotions not only as a way to overcome my own fears but as a way to share stories with you, my readers.
 I have always been a storyteller at heart.

 The personal, and the political.
-The ecological, and the anthropological.
-These seemingly disparate perspectives, I have found through both my research and my ‘real life’ experiences, are not as divergent as we may initially assume.
+The ecological, and the sociological.
+These seemingly separate perspectives, I have found through both my research and my ‘real life’ experiences, are not as divergent as we may initially assume.

 Come join me, as I continue to share this story of the human-environment intersection.